ubirch/ubirch-goclient-chirpstack-connector/GATEWAY.md

 ```

 ### Changing the JWT Secret + Port Configuration
-* The port on which the WebServer should listen can be changed in the same configuration file as used above (`/etc/chirpstack-application-server/chirpstack-application-server.toml`) by setting the `bind` option in the `application_server.external_api` section.
-The JWT secret is used for API authentication and it is strongly recommended to change it.
+* The port on which the WebServer should listen can be changed in the same configuration file as used above (`/etc/chirpstack-application-server/chirpstack-application-server.toml`), by setting the `bind` option in the `application_server.external_api` section.
+The JWT secret is used for API authentication and **it is strongly recommended to change it**.
 The default value is `verysecret` and by definition a bad choice.
 The value can be set by changing the `jwt_secret` option in the `application_server.external_api` section.
-A good secret could be generated like this:
+A good secret can be generated like this:
 ```sh
 openssl rand -base64 32
 ```
-* It could for example look like this:
+* It can for example look like this:
 ```toml
 jwt_secret="kxqExbs7wW6aGKkpKQF9batAyUu3Hy5XQuRYC3mzVZs="
 ```
 ***

 ### Configuration in the WebInterface
-* Basic configuration is quite intuitive and you can edit/create users, organisations and so on.
+* The basic configuration is quite intuitive.
+You can edit/create users, organisations and so on.
-* **Important**: Enable Gateway Metadata and Network Geolocation in the default service profile under service profile.
+* **Important**: Enable the Gateway Metadata and Network Geolocation in the default service profile under service profile.
 If you add new profiles, also enable those settings there.
-This will make Chirpstack add additional information like the receive signal quality or it's current GPS location to each sensor message it published via MQTT.
+Thus, Chirpstack will provide additional information, like the receive signal quality or it's current GPS location to each sensor message and publish them via MQTT.
 The UGCC will then be able to use these information.
 * You can delete default Applications and Devices
 * One thing that you might have to do to make Chirpstack work is delete the default gateway and create a new one
   * Go to Gateways and delete the default one
   * Create a new Gateway.
-You can chose everything as you will except for the GatewayID.
+You can choose everything as you will except for the GatewayID.
 You can get the ID by running the `gateway-version` command on the gateway.
 * Further information on the WebInterface can be obtained via [ChirpStacks official documentation](https://www.chirpstack.io/application-server/).

 ### API Key generation
 * If you plan to use the "automated" device registrator (currently not working, but the key can still be used to register the device at the Chirpstack API with the Chirpstack-Api-Tool), you will have to generate an API token.
 Log into your Chirpstack instance (default credentials: `admin`:`admin`), go to the API tab and create a new key. **Note** that the key will only be shown once and you won't be able to access it after leaving the page.
 Note it down somewhere.

 ## MQTT Configuration
 * ChirpStack publishes most of its internal events on MQTT.
 This is used by the UGCC to get device messages and process them.
-The MQTT server used in this case is [Moquitto](https://mosquitto.org/).
+In this case the MQTT server is based on [Moquitto](https://mosquitto.org/).
 By default, it does not require any authentication which might not be optimal.
 Therefore, a user + password should be configured.
 ```sh
 sudo mosquitto_passwd -c /etc/mosquitto/passwd user
 ```